cgcoronel/cure/README.md

 **Cure** is a plugin manager for your Zsh terminal.

 ## Usage
-put in your .zshrc file the flowing code and restart your terminal
+Put in your .zshrc file the flowing code and restart your terminal

 ```zsh
 CURE_HOME=${ZDOTDIR:-${HOME}}/.cure